mtuncbilek95/MAGE/README.md

 ## GOOD TO KNOW WHILE WORKING

 - The Engine is written in C++20 and uses Vulkan API `v1.3.290.0` for rendering (Will support DX12 in future).
-- Current version is using vulkan.hpp
+- hpp is way too heavy.
+I'm going back to C version of Vulkan.
 - I have my own memory allocator design.
 It has issues but mostly its working fine with a little bit over allocation.
 - The Engine is still in development and not ready for production.